 To redeem Venture miles as cash for travel purchases, you can use the card to book the travel.
 After that, you have 90 days to log in to your Capital One account and use your miles to ‘erase’ all or part of any travel purchases.
 People who prefer cash-back type travel rewards will love this because it is about as simple as you can get.

 The value of a Venture mile is 1 cent per point when redeeming.
 The welcome bonus of 75,000 miles is worth $750 in travel when you redeem this way.

 Option 2: Transfer points/miles to airlines or hotels

-The second way to redeem miles from the Capital One Venture X Rewards credit card is to transfer them to airline or hotel partners.
+The second way to redeem miles from the card_name credit card is to transfer them to airline or hotel partners.